Reinstall invites you to join us in revisiting classics of PC gaming days gone by. This time, Marsh Davies pauses to appreciate sci-fi FPS TimeShift.

 Every time I play a modern military man-clicker with its succession of glumly trammelled arenas, the memory of TimeShift resurfaces.
 Instead of the tedious, timid exchange of bullets from cover, wouldn't every firefight be more fun if I could pause time, dash into the fray, plug everyone with an explosive bolt and then watch them disassemble as time resumes?
 The answer is nearly always yes.
 TimeShift knew this, which is why, despite its many flaws, it clings to one of the most redeeming, energising and enduring gimmicks in FPS history.

 TimeShift was born into an era of shooters that had grown desperate.
-The notion that your game could stand out by dint of its whacky weaponry alone had been largely played out, and subsequent shooters were flailing wildly for some further innovation.
+The notion that your game could stand out by dint of its wacky weaponry alone had been largely played out, and subsequent shooters were flailing wildly for some further innovation.
 TimeShift didn't quite manage even that: its tawdry time-travel plot hurtles you into an alternative future in which a dystopian regime is in the process of crushing rebellion, while your nemesis, Dr Krone, burbles propaganda from giant flickering screens.
-These similarities to Half-Life 2 are hardly flattering for the later game.
+The similarities to Half-Life 2 are hardly flattering for the later game.

 This is made obvious in the opening section, where you're without any time abilities at all.
 It's hard.
-Tackling just two enemies at once is foolhardy, and the game forces you to play extremely conservatively, retreating into cover and taking pot shots when you can.
+Tackling just two enemies at once is foolhardy, and TimeShift you to play extremely conservatively, retreating into cover and taking pot shots when you can.
 Then, blessedly, you're given all your powers at once, and combat opens up into wide arenas that both indulge your supremacy and test your vulnerabilities.

-Since you die so easily and later weapons like the Thunderbolt crossbow kill enemies with a single hit, firefights resist Call of Duty's whack-a-mole-with-guns template.
+Since you die so easily and later weapons like the Thunderbolt crossbow kill enemies with a single hit, firefights resist Call of Duty's wack-a-mole-with-guns template.
 Instead, you assess the situation, find the optimum tactical placement amid your foes, and weigh your diminishing timepower pool against the reload speed of your weapon.
-Reaching that sweet-spot which gives you the maximum sightlines, and skewering each foe in turn before the ticker runs out, transforms this shooter into something more like Power Snooker.
+Reaching that sweet-spot that gives you the maximum sightlines, and skewering each foe in turn before the ticker runs out, transforms this shooter into something more like Power Snooker.

 Instead, variety is forced by the ratcheting power of your opponents.
 Since the ordinary grunts can still cut you down in open ground, enemies try to force you out of cover or keep your time powers depleted.
 Jetpacking goons easily get the drop on you, while those wielding energy shields can only be defeated by stopping time altogether—a much more expensive manoeuvre than simply slowing it.
 Later, vat-born supersoldiers enact their own time powers, appearing to zip through the level in an impossible blur, forcing you counter with your own abilities.
-The lethality of failure would be a chore if the game didn't support quicksaves—but it does, enabling you to experiment with brash tactics.
+The lethality of failure would be a chore if the game didn't support quicksaves—but it does, letting you experiment with brash tactics.

 For all this, TimeShift still exhausts what novelty it has.
-The smattering of timebased puzzles, which require you to freeze giant rotating fans or reverse the movement of a conveyor belt, rarely explore the gimmick's potential.
+The smattering of time-based puzzles, which require you to freeze giant rotating fans or reverse the movement of a conveyor belt, rarely explore the gimmick's potential.
 But its merits have only become more significant since release: the devastating success of Call of Duty stifled the impetus for shooters to be mechanically experimental or playful.
 BioShock, BulletStorm and Singularity are notable exceptions.
 And so it is that an often mediocre game from 2007 remains a champion of progress within the shooter genre—of consistent, systemic, tactically rejuvenating game mechanics.
 It may be flailing for a unique selling point, but with the latest comatose campaigns for CoD and Battlefield as grim testament, the FPS could do with a bit more flailing.
 You can't grab anyone's bat unless you reach for it.